allee11/Assignment02/README.md

 Neighborhood: 38

 Also, my implementation might be different from others since I will use the line of the csv file even if one of the factors is not there.
-For example, if the zip code is missing, I will still create a node for the naics if it exists, but there will just not be a zip code attached to that specific range
+For example, if the zip code is missing, I will still create a node for the naics if it exists, but there will just not be a zip code attached to that specific range.

+Also, for new business last year, I was not sure whether or not to increase the count if it closes in the same year so I decided to not increment if it closed the same year.